 Discussion about whether 360º video specific tools can be included in a “Main” profile, or whether a “360” profile might be defined; e.g., for cubemap-based processing with face rotations.
 It was commented that the wrap-around seems not so difficult, but more specialized processing than than would be difficult to include in a “Main” profile.
 This should be further studied.

+The BoG met further for CE planning.

 JVET-L0658 BoG on CE1 SubCE2 and related contributions [C. Rosewarne, M. Zhou]